 This society requires that a surgeon be board certified by the American Board of Plastic Surgery (see below), be a member of ASPS (see below), and have a practice that is over 50% cosmetic.
-This means that they have the training and perform mostly cosmetic plastic surgery instead of mainly reconstructive.
+This means that they have the appropriate training and perform mostly cosmetic plastic surgery instead of mainly reconstructive.
 Verify by either calling 888-272-7711 or look them up on the web at www.surgery.org

 This society requires that a surgeon be board certified by the American Board of Plastic Surgery, and has been in practice at least two years.
 Verify by either calling 888-4-PLASTIC or look them up on the web at www.plasticsurgery.org

-All hospitals verify training and education and they only allow surgeons who are adequately trained for specific procedures to perform them in their hospital.
+All hospitals verify training and education, and they only allow surgeons who are adequately trained for specific procedures to perform them in their hospital.
 They also have committees that monitor potential problems to help ensure patient protection.

-Do you feel comfortable with the surgeon?
+Do you feel comfortable with your surgeon?

 Do you feel comfortable with the staff?

-Your surgeon or his nurse should be reachable 24 hours a day for any questions you may have.
+Your surgeon or nurse should be reachable 24 hours a day for any questions you may have.
 It’s better to ask a seemingly simple question than to ignore a potential problem.